9 tips for successful IT outsourcing

 Remember IT outsourcing is not an all or nothing proposition.
 Just because you already have an internal team in place does not mean you couldn’t benefit from IT outsourcing.
 Just as it doesn’t mean you have to get rid of your entire internal team.
 Evaluate your strengths and which IT functions it would be easier and more cost-effective to run in house, and which would be better to outsource.

 Define what success means for your company and for the service provider at the outset, and how outcomes will be met.
-Use metrics to track the service provider’s performance and their customer service – you want your employees to be happy with the service they receive.
+Track your provider’s performance and their customer service – you want your employees to be happy with the service they receive.

-Make sure the service provider’s delivery model suits your business’s operational and financial goals and is aligned to help you achieve them.
+Make sure the provider’s delivery model suits your operational and financial goals and is aligned to help you achieve them.

 Discuss exactly what your IT outsourcing service will include, and if there is any flexibility for customisation – depending on your company’s requirements (e.g. additional security solutions)